Xirider/finetune-gpt2xl/README.md

 --warmup_steps 10
 ```

 - This uses a smaller "allgather_bucket_size" setting in the ds_config_gptneo.json file and a smaller batch size to further reduce gpu memory.
-Also the loss scaling is set up to go lower, otherwise you will get overflow.
-There will be still some skipped steps in the beginning but that is normal.
-- You might want to change hyperparameters to be closer to the orignal EleutherAi training config [here](https://github.com/EleutherAI/gpt-neo/blob/master/configs/gpt3_2-7B_256.json).
+- You might want to change and try hyperparameters to be closer to the orignal EleutherAi training config.
+You can find these [here](https://github.com/EleutherAI/gpt-neo/blob/master/configs/gpt3_2-7B_256.json).

 ## Generate text with a GPT-NEO 2.7 Billion Parameters model